bin-y/standard-ecies/README.md

 # standard-ecies [![Build Status](https://travis-ci.org/bin-y/standard-ecies.svg?branch=master)](https://travis-ci.org/bin-y/standard-ecies)
-Standard ECIES implemention for NodeJS based on `crypto` module with no other dependencies.
+Standard ECIES (ecc encryption) implemention for NodeJS based on `crypto` module with no other dependencies.

-## Curves
-It should support all of curves listed in `crypto.getCurves()`

 ## Motivation
 I have tried most of ECIES implemention published on npm, but none of them is exactly what I wanted.